pinobatch/hello-world/cheat-sheet.md

 ## Create a feature branch locally and merge it locally

+A commit can have any number of children that represent different directions of change, such as by different developers.
+A **branch** represents one of these directions.
+When a new repository is created, only one branch exists, with a name like `master`, `main`, or `trunk`.

 Say you've got the idea for a bug fix or new feature while riding the bus.
-For this, you create a branch of the tree, sometimes called a feature branch or topic branch.
+To build this, you create a "feature branch" or "topic branch", a sequence of commits representing the development of this feature.

 **List** the existing branches and show which is checked out.

     git branch

 **Create** a new branch and switch to it.
+Switching to a branch, also called **checking out** the branch, points the special `HEAD` branch at that branch and (if the branch already exists) unpacks that state of the source code into the working copy.

     git checkout -b subseq-optimization